shial4/SLazeKit/README.md

 }
 ```

 If `ResponseModel` conforms to `EntityMapping` protocol it will be synchronize with CoreData.
-That means if mode object already exist it will update it or creat new instance and fill `NSManagedObject` with response data.
-You can serialize your response to recive `CoreData` object on given context by:
+That means if mode object already exist it will update it or create new instance and fill `NSManagedObject` with response data.
+You can serialize your response to receive `CoreData` object on given context by:

 ```swift
 try result?.serialized(NSManagedObjectContext) as?
 Model)